Table of Contents

 Lewy Body dementia: Lewy bodies are classified as balloon-like clumps of protein that are found in the brains of people with this type of dementia, Alzheimer’s, or Parkinson’s.
 Some common symptoms can include visual hallucinations, tremors, and problems with focus and attention.

 Frontotemporal dementia: This type occurs due to a degeneration of nerve cells and their connections in the frontal and temporal lobes of the brain.
 The parts of the brain that are affected are those associated with personality, behavior, and language.
-So the symptoms can affect your personality, thinking, judgment, communication, and movement.
+These symptoms can affect your personality, thinking, judgment, communication, and movement.

 Mixed dementia: Upon autopsy, doctors have found that people 80 years or older often have a combination of several types of dementia in their brains.
 Their brains can often have Lewy body dementia, Alzheimer’s, as well as vascular dementia.